-The above shall be repeated for each of the four Distinctive Alert cadences (DA1-DA4) and the following recorded:-
+The above shall be repeated for each of the four Distinctive Alert cadences (DA1-DA4) and the following recorded: - to, respond to.

-(a) Determine the codes to which the equipment does, or can be programmed to, respond to.
+(a) Determine the codes to which the equipment does, or can be programmed respond to any other.

-(b) Confirm that, when programmed for a specific code, the device does not respond to any other.
+(b) Confirm that, when programmed for a specific code, the device does not

-- (c) Determine which codes the equipment responds to when:- - (i) it is not programmable, or, - (ii) is progammable, but not programmed for any specific code. - (d) Determine the functions which each code invokes.
+- (c) Determine which codes the equipment responds to when: - - (i) it is not programmable, or, - (ii) is programmable, but not programmed for any specific code. - (d) Determine the functions which each code invokes.

-(2) The ringer is tested for operation when the voltage across the ringer is reduced to $30 V{p-p}$ .
+(2) The ringer is tested for operation when the voltage across the ringer is reduced to $30 V{p-p}$.
 The test set-up is as per Fig. A6 with all 10 loads switched in and the variable resistor adjusted accordingly.

 (3) To test response of the ringer to short ringing bursts, the test arrangement shown in Fig. A6 calibrated as in (1)(a) above should be used.
-Switches Sw1 to Sw10 should then be opened and the cadence switch operated to apply 40 ms bursts of ringing.
+Switches Sw1 to $\tilde{Sw10}$ should then be opened and the cadence switch operated to apply 40 ms bursts of ringing.